kauehmoreno/eleum/README.md

  eleum.New().Flushall()
 ```
 ### Del()
- - Return total of keys on cache object
+ - Delete a key from cache object
 ```go
 eleum.New().Del("key")
 ```